amaliegrignon/biomedicalDataScience_project/README.md

 # biomedicalDataScience_project
-Group project for Biomedical data science
+Group project for Biomedical Data Science, IFN646.

+All data is available in the data folder.